rebeccaebarnes/sql_analysis/README.md

-# SQL Analysis
+# SQL Test

-The SQL Analysis module assists in testing of data between SQL database tables.
+The SQL Test module assists in testing of data between SQL database tables.
 This is the development version of the module.

 Use examples include comparing data in a view to those in a table derived from a star schema, or comparing results from a table derived from an external source to a table built via ETL.

 ## Main Features

-- **Class: SQLUnitTest**
+- **Class: SQLTest**
     1. Creates and runs SQL database queries based on attributes provided with class instantiation or custom SQL query string.
     2. Completes five built in tests based on field-type categorizations of `count`, `low_distinct`, `high_distinct`, `numeric`, `id_check`.
     3. Flags fields above a specified difference threshold for "priority review".